 Freshservice was built from day one as an ITSM platform.
 Incidents.
 Service requests.
 Change management.
 Problem management.
 Asset management.
 Self-service.
 All structured around ITIL 4.

-Jira Service Management grew out of Jira.
-Atlassian’s project and issue tracker for dev teams.
+Jira Service Management grew out of Jira, Atlassian’s project and issue tracker for dev teams.
 JSM added service management on top.
 It inherits Jira’s strengths: deep dev tool integration and Atlassian ecosystem connectivity.
 It also inherits some complexity.
-JSM has matured as a standalone ITSM tool.
-But its DNA is different from a platform built for ITSM from scratch.
+JSM has matured as a standalone ITSM tool, but its DNA is different from a platform built for ITSM from scratch.

 This origin shapes every comparison point below.